01794 745445 info@stellarooflight.co.uk

 Today, conservation rooflights continue to evolve, reflecting changing building regulations, environmental concerns, and technological advancements.
 Modern conservation rooflights are designed to balance the need for natural light and ventilation with the need to conserve energy and reduce carbon emissions.
 They are often made of high-performance materials such as double-glazed glass and stainless steel frames, and they are carefully engineered to meet the specific needs of each building.

-In conclusion, the history of conservation rooflights reflects the changing priorities and values of the architects, builders, and building owners who have used them over the centuries.
+The history of conservation rooflights reflects the changing priorities and values of the architects, builders, and building owners who have used them over the centuries.
 From the small leaded windows of medieval churches to the high-tech, energy-efficient systems of today, conservation rooflights have played an important role in the development of architectural design, and they will no doubt continue to do so for many years to come.